jrnl-org/jrnl/docs/recipes.md

 ### Importing older files

-If you want to import a file as an entry to jrnl, you can just do `jrnl < entry.ext`.
-But what if you want the modification date of the file to be the date of the entry in jrnl?
+If you want to import a file as an entry to `jrnl`, you can just do `jrnl < entry.ext`.
+But what if you want the modification date of the file to be the date of the entry in `jrnl`?
 Try this

 ```sh
 echo `stat -f %Sm -t '%d %b %Y at %H:%M: ' entry.txt` `cat entry.txt` | jrnl